Namazgah in Konak, İzmir, Turkey

 İyi talihle.
 Güzellik ve büyüklükte Asialnın birincisi ve en ünlü şehri, başkent, en kutsal meclisin (Roma senatosu) kararı uyarınca üç kere neokoros olan şehir, İonia'nın süsü Smyma, onun sevgili vatanı, keskin silahlarla yapılan dövüşleri içeren ve

 Erected by Izmir Chamber of Commerce.

 Location.
-38° 25.121′ N, 27° 8.306′ E. Marker is in Namazgah, İzmir, in Konak.
-Marker is on Tarik Sari Sokağı just east of Eşrefpaşa Cd. when traveling east.
+38° 25.143′ N, 27° 8.305′ E. Marker is in Namazgah, İzmir, in Konak.
+Marker can be reached from Tarik Sari Sokağı just east of Eşrefpaşa Cd., on the left when traveling east.
 This marker is situated in the Smyrna archaeological park, which is in a business/residential neighborhood.
-This particular marker is easily seen as you descend the steps into the park, being off to the left, at the edge of the green clearing, where the west side ruins begin.
+This particular marker is located in the basement area of the agora's porticoes.
 Touch for map.
 Marker is in this post office area: Namazgah, İzmir 35240, Turkey.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Neocorus of the Cult of the Emperor at Smyrna (here, next to this marker); The Basement of the West Portico (a few steps from this marker); Water Channels (a few steps from this marker); The Dream of Alexander the Great (a few steps from this marker); The West Portico (within shouting distance of this marker); The Ancient City of Smyrna (within shouting distance The Ancient City of Smyrna (within shouting distance of this marker); The Agora of Smyrna (within shouting distance of this marker).
 Touch for a list and map of all markers in Namazgah.